 Description

 A VariationDependency defines a dependency between Variation objects.
-Each Variation may have an arbitrary number of dependencies on other Variations.
+Each Variation may have an arbitrary number of dependencies to other Variations.
 There are two types of variations: requires and conflicts.

 If a Variation aggregates more than one VariationDependency, then all dependencies must be fulfilled.